A Labor Nurse Explains the Golden Hour: Must-Know Tips for Mamas

 In short, the golden hour is the first 1 to 2 hours of baby’s life!
 More elaborately, it’s a very distinct and informative time frame because this is your baby’s first experience in the outside world.
 This time frame, deemed the golden hour, when spent skin-to-skin with mama, without interruption, can lead to many evidence-based benefits!

 The golden hour happens before you even deliver your placenta.
 Following a vaginal delivery, baby is normally placed on mama’s lower stomach area.
-This is where baby is dried and stimulated by the medical team.
-Once the placenta is birthed, the cord is cut, and you and baby are both deemed stable, true ‘un-interruption’ can begin.
-Now that the cord is cut, we can put baby further up, usually on your chest.
+This is where the medical team dries and stimulates baby.
+Then, when the placenta is out, the cord is cut, and true uninterrupted bonding can begin 😊

 Birth Plan